 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-Quite simply, Wi-Fi 6 is a new wireless standard.
-Also called 802.11ax, it is poised to make big waves in network connectivity and user experience improvements.
+Quite simply, Wi-Fi 6 is a new wireless standard, also called 802.11ax, that is making big waves in network connectivity and user experience improvements.
 Here’s what you need to know.

 Access to applications.
 Access to data.
 Access to services.
 Your network has the power to reliably deliver access to data and applications to the right users across your organization.
 But what happens when the demand for mobility continues to increase?
 New advances in technologies such as the Internet of Things (IoT), 5G, and Wi-Fi 6 are addressing the need for more mobile access.
 As a result, the way we’ve built networks in the past is changing for businesses of every size.